The financial cycle is the annual process through which Parliament:

 The public accounts also provide a snapshot of the government’s financial position at the end of the fiscal year–its liabilities, assets and net debt.

 The Auditor General presents an annual audit of this document to the Speaker, which is tabled in the House and automatically referred to the Standing Committee on Public Accounts.

-Also in the fall, the government releases performance reports for each department and agency.
-These reports describe achievements relative to the expectations outlined in the corresponding reports on plans and priorities.
+Also in the fall, the government releases departmental results reports for each department and agency.
+These reports describe achievements relative to the expectations outlined in the corresponding departmental plans.
 They are tabled by the President of the Treasury Board on behalf of the responsible ministers and are considered referred to the appropriate standing committees.